-Assessors are asked to consider recommending Randstad as a supplier of Bands 3 and 4 non-medical helper support.
-Randstad have worked closely with the university for a number of years and as such can provide a joined-up service with regard to the provision of NMH support.
-The University of Reading falls under Randstad's South East NMH Rates.
+Assessors are asked to make contact with The Disability Advisory Service to discuss Bands 3 and 4 non-medical helper support and suppliers.
+The University has been working closely with suppliers for a number of years and as such can provide a joined-up service with regard to the provision of NMH support.

 Coursework extensions and marking stickers

 Students can apply for an extension for written assignments/coursework if they have faced 'extenuating circumstances' such as personal, medical or family problems that have negatively affecting their academic performance.
 Being disabled does not automatically constitute an extenuating circumstance, but a period of ill health due to an existing health condition may.

 Depending on their individual circumstances they may also be granted 5 working day extensions as a reasonable adjustment.

 Students with specific learning difficulties can be awarded empathetic marking.
 They will be issued with a sticker to attach to coursework and examinations.
 This indicates to the markers that their work should not penalised for poor spelling, grammar and syntax (except where these are defined as competence standards).
 Students should contact the Disability Advisory Service for more information.